UConn starting to finally get healthy after rough stretch - WHIZ News

 UConn was still missing Caroline Ducharme and Ayanna Patterson, who are in concussion protocol.
 Paige Bueckers (ACL tear) and freshman Ice Brady (dislocated patella) are out for the year.

-“I think once we get (Caroline Ducharme) back and Ayanna in the mix it’s just going to add to what we’re working towards,” said associate head coach Chris Dailey, who filled in while Auriemma was out.
+“I think once we get (Caroline Ducharme) back and Ayanna in the mix it’s just going to add to what we’re working towards,” Dailey said.
 “So I just think everybody’s in a good place now.”

 The Huskies have a busy stretch coming up with six games over 14 days and having a full roster would make that a little easier.